Mphomo0/shopix/README.md

 - Order tracking for customers.
 - Generate shipping labels and packing lists.

-11. Promotions and Discounts:

-- Apply discounts, coupon codes, and promotional offers.
-- Set up rules for discounts (e.g., percentage off, buy-one-get-one).
-- Display sale prices and countdowns for promotions.

-12. Security:
+11. Security:

 - Implement security measures to protect user data.
 - Use HTTPS encryption for secure data transmission.
 - Regularly update and patch software to prevent vulnerabilities.

-13. Mobile Responsiveness:
+12. Mobile Responsiveness:

 - Ensure the website is mobile-friendly for users on smartphones and tablets.

-14. Search Engine Optimization (SEO):
+13. Search Engine Optimization (SEO):

 - Implement SEO best practices to improve visibility on search engines.
 - Create SEO-friendly URLs and meta tags.

-15. Analytics and Reporting:
+14. Analytics and Reporting:

 - Integrate analytics tools to track user behavior and sales performance.
 - Generate reports on website traffic, sales, and customer demographics.

-16. Customer Support and Contact:
+15. Customer Support and Contact:

 - Provide contact information and support channels (email, chat, phone).
 - Include a FAQ section and knowledge base.

-17. Social Media Integration:
+16. Social Media Integration:

 - Allow users to share products on social media.
 - Display social media feeds and links.

-18. Multi-language and Multi-currency Support:
+17. Multi-language and Multi-currency Support:

 - Cater to a global audience by supporting multiple languages and currencies.

-19. Wishlist and Favorites:

-- Enable users to create wishlists and save favorite products.

-20. Accessibility:
+18. Accessibility:

 - Ensure the website is accessible to users with disabilities (ADA compliance).

-21. Content Management:
+19. Content Management:

 - Easily update and manage website content (product listings, banners, etc.).
 - Support for blogs and news sections.

-22. Recommendation Engine:
+20. Recommendation Engine:

 - Implement product recommendations based on user behavior and preferences.

-23. Return and Refund Process:
+21. Return and Refund Process:

 - Provide a clear policy for returns and refunds.
 - Allow users to initiate return requests.

-24. Privacy and Data Protection:
+22. Privacy and Data Protection:

 - Comply with data protection regulations (e.g., GDPR, CCPA).
 - Securely store and handle customer data.

-25. Backup and Disaster Recovery:
+23. Backup and Disaster Recovery:

 - Regularly backup website data and implement disaster recovery procedures.

-26. Reporting and Analytics:

-- Generate reports on sales, user behavior, and website performance.
-27. User Notifications:
+24. User Notifications:

 - Send email notifications for order confirmations, shipping updates, and promotions.